 The biosecurity program commenced on 1 September 2019 and will continue until 30 April 2021.

 Access to biosecurity program

-A copy of the biosecurity program for the surveillance of varroa mite (Varroa Jacobsoni) (PDF, 3.1MB) is available for inspection at all Department of Agriculture and Fisheries offices.
+A copy of the biosecurity program (PDF, 1.6MB) is available for inspection at the Department of Agriculture and Fisheries head office at 41 George Street, Brisbane and regional Department of Agriculture and Fisheries offices.